cryptovoxels/godot-ecmascript/README.md

 ## JavaScript language binding for godot game engine

 This module implements JavaScript/TypeScript language support for the godot game engine.
 [QuickJS](https://bellard.org/quickjs/) is used as the ECMAScript engine.
+Forked for Cryptovoxels usage.

 -----